 - Take Time to Dream

 Is your dream wedding a beach-side affair or a formal church service?
 Fall wedding or holiday themed?
 Indoor, outdoor, rustic, bohemian – the possibilities are endless!
 Not sure what type of wedding is your style?
-Sites, like https://www.theknot.com/wedding-vision, offer style quizzes to help you zero in on your perfect wedding vibe.
+Sites like The Knot, offer style quizzes to help you zero in on your perfect wedding vibe.

 - Gather Inspiration

 Once you get a feel for your wedding style, start gathering inspiration!
-Rochelle, In Bloom Wedding + Events Manager, encourages couples to save pictures from Pinterest, Instagram, and Lookbooks that include elements they want to incorporate into their wedding.
-Many vendors, like In Bloom Florist, post trending styles on Instagram and offer Lookbooks loaded with floral ideas in a variety of styles and budgets.
+Our In Bloom wedding + events team encourages couples to save pictures from Pinterest, Instagram, and Lookbooks that include elements they want to incorporate into their wedding.
+Many vendors, like us, post trending styles on Instagram and offer Lookbooks loaded with floral ideas in a variety of styles and budgets.
 The more inspiration the better as it helps your wedding team understand and execute your overall wedding vision.